-The capacity of transformers to discern long-range patterns within input data empowers them to manage complex dependencies and contexts.
-This attribute is particularly beneficial for processing natural language and has proven to be equally transformative in other domains.
+The ability of transformers to discern long-range patterns within input data empowers them to manage complex dependencies and contexts.
+This attribute is particularly beneficial for processing natural language and has proved to be equally transformative in other domains.
 For instance, beyond its initial success in NLP, the transformer architecture has demonstrated remarkable adaptability, extending its capabilities to fields such as computer vision~\cite{peebles_scalable_2023}, graph reasoning~\cite{fatemi_talk_2023}, audio processing~\cite{verma_audio_2021}, and many more.
-This cross-domain versatility implies the potential of foundational models, similar to LLMs, that could be harnessed as a multi-purpose tool across various scientific disciplines.
+This cross-domain versatility highlights the potential of foundational models, similar to LLMs, that could be harnessed as a multi-purpose tool across various scientific disciplines.
 Such models could democratize advanced domain knowledge, streamline the scientific discovery process, and propose innovative strategies to address complex challenges that currently cannot be resolved in real time.

 The present work represents a stride in this direction, leveraging the unique attention mechanism of the transformer and its associated long-range pattern recognition capacity to establish a correlation between experimental measurements of thin films and their underlying material structure.
-Specifically, we have developed \ModelName{} (Neutron-Transformer Reflectometry and Advanced Computation Engine), a neural network model calibrated to predict thin film structure for lithium-mediated nitrogen reduction for ammonia production.
-This system has been the focus of our research for several years and therefore constitutes a use case for which both prior knowledge of the chemistry involved and deep knowledge of the associated scattering theory is available~\cite{blair-2022,blair-2023}.
+Specifically, we have developed \ModelName{} (Neutron-Transformer Reflectometry Advanced Computation Engine), a neural network model calibrated to predict thin film structure for lithium-mediated nitrogen reduction for ammonia production.\footnote{ The example implementation of \ModelName{} can be found in this \href{https://code.ornl.gov/hygnn/capabilities/reflectometry/-/blob/main/src/tgreft/models/refl_gpt.py}{repository}. } This system has been the focus of our research for several years and therefore constitutes a use case for which both prior knowledge of the chemistry involved and knowledge of the associated scattering theory is available~\cite{blair-2022,blair-2023}.
 It therefore represents a unique opportunity to develop a physics-informed model using both synthetic and real data.